rubenixter/UPM/README.md

 Assuming that you have the grobid instalation for python done.
 If not check: https://github.com/kermitt2/grobid_client_python

 ## Docker
+You will need to have Grobid running on another container

 To create the container, use this command in the same directory as the environment:
 ```bash
 docker build -t iaos .